Should I Buy Stock Before or After a Reverse Split

 Purchasing Stock After a Reverse Split

 Buying stock after a reverse split presents unique opportunities and challenges for investors.
+Stock consolidation, which involves consolidating existing shares into fewer and higher-priced shares, is a common outcome of reverse stock splits.
 I’ll explore the advantages and drawbacks of this strategy to help you make informed decisions.

 Advantages of Post-Split Buying